zhumazik/IBM-Capstone-Project/README.md

-# Coursera_Capstone
+# The Battle of the Neighborhoods
-The Battle of the Neighborhoods
+The best location for a beer restaurant in Stuttgart